dotnet/roslyn/docs/compilers/CSharp/Runtime Async Design.md

 ## Transformation strategy

 As mentioned previously, we try to expose as little of this to initial binding as possible.
-The one major exception to this is our handling of the `RuntimeAsyncMethodAttribute`; we do not let this be applied to user code, and will issue an error if a user tries to do this by hand.
+The one major exception to this is our handling of the `MethodImplOption.Async`; we do not let this be applied to user code, and will issue an error if a user tries to do this by hand.

 Compiler generated async state machines and runtime generated async share some of the same building blocks.
 Both need to have `await`s with in `catch` and `finally` blocks rewritten to pend the exceptions,